 The invention of Pilsner beer in Pilsen not only transformed the local brewing landscape but also initiated a global beer revolution.
 The legacy of Josef Groll and his pioneering brew continues to influence the beer we drink today, making Pilsen an essential chapter in the history of beer.

 One of the most popular things to do in Pilsen is to visit the Pilsner Urquell brewery.
 I’m a big fan of brewery tours as well as the beer they give you at the end of the tour.
 Plus, as we found out, this brewery has quite a bit more history than most.

 While you are here, consider stopping by the pub & restaurant in the former fermentation cellar.
 Na Splice has a pub atmosphere but is also regarded as one of the best restaurants for traditional Czech food in Pilsen.
 Click here for the latest updates about open hours and menu.

 Visit the Brewery Museum & Underground Tour

 Another great place to stop is the Brewery Museum.
 It is located near the city center and will introduce you to the history of pubs in Pilsen, tell you the story of beer from ancient times to the present, and learn about different methods of beer production.
 You will also see a late Gothic malt house, an original malt kiln or so-called paint roller.
 And of course the tour ends with a glass of Pilsner Urquell beer.
 They also brew the Gambrinus brand of beer here, which is one of the most popular beers in the Czech Republic.

 But one of the coolest parts about here, is that you can also take a guided underground tour.
 This labyrinth of tunnels were built in the 14th century and are nearly 20km long.

-Other Restaurants & Bars
+Restaurants & Bars in Pilsen